 The day Adult Life Skills hit theaters in the US release, I spoke with writer-director-editor Rachel Tunnard by phone from her home in England – a hectic day with multitasking a Skype call and dog walk.
-Yet, it felt oddly appropriate for a movie which has been waiting release since winning the 2016 Nora Ephron Award at the Tribeca Film Festival, it’s coming out during a flurry of activities for Tunnard).
-Three years later, with Tunnard already in post-production on her next film, international audiences have embraced Adult Life Skills, and it’s no wonder considering despite the sad plot of a woman on the edge of 30 dealing with life after the death of her twin brother, Tunnard create a warm, funny coming-of-age film.
+Yet, it felt oddly appropriate for a movie that has been waiting for release since winning the 2016 Nora Ephron Award at the Tribeca Film Festival, it’s coming out during a flurry of activities for Tunnard.
+Three years later, with Tunnard already in post-production on her next film, international audiences have embraced Adult Life Skills, and it’s no wonder considering the sad plot of a woman on the edge of 30 dealing with life after the death of her twin brother, Tunnard creates a warm, funny coming-of-age film.

 Lesley Coffin: I remember seeing and really loving the film when it originally premiered at the Tribeca Film Festival and won the award, and then it just flew under the radar in America until now.
 I’ve even asked other writers if they knew when it would be coming out.

 Rachel Tunnard: Well it’s all different, since then Jodie’s gotten famous.
 It’s funny for us because she made a video for Twitter and we laugh because we made the film ages ago, literally years.
 And because it was made so long ago, now it’s just fun for us to look back.

 Lesley Coffin: Because you had the experience of making the film and having it come out years later, can you look at the film with distance and see the final product or do you nitpick?